Vallaquenta/jellyfin-arr-stack/README.md

 **[Homepage](https://github.com/gethomepage/homepage)** is a dashboard for keeping track all of these web services

-**[Unmanic](https://docs.unmanic.app/)** is a great tool for optimising media files.
-For example, you can use it to remove unneccessary subtitles/audio tracks and transcode media to your desired format.
+**[Maintainarr](https://github.com/Maintainerr/Maintainerr)** is a great tool for removing media that hasn't been watched in a long while, or ones that were requested but never watched

 ## Optional software
 **[NPMPlus](github.com/ZoeyVid/NPMplus/)** is an improved fork of nginx Proxy Manager; a webui that allows you to run reverse proxies with automatic TLS certificate creation and renewal via Let's Encrypt